sh1boot/sh1boot.github.io/drafts/bzero-acceleration.md

 title: Fast internal erase of SDRAM
 ---
-Imagine how many security vulnerabilities might be mitigated if only every release operation came with a free `bzero()` to destroy the released information.
+Imagine how many security vulnerabilities might be mitigated if only every `free()` operation came with a free `bzero()` to destroy the freed data.
 But that's an expensive operation and there's no strong case for spending all that effort on "just in case" situations which _shouldn't_ occur in well-formed code.
-Just write better code!
+Just write better code, silly!

-So I was thinking about this in conjunction with a memory tagging system which would auto-erase cache lines whenever the tags change, rather than requiring a dedicated sweep of addresses to update the tags to new values so as to avoid faults after the change.
+I was thinking about this in conjunction with a memory tagging system which would auto-erase cache lines whenever the tags change, rather than requiring a dedicated sweep of addresses to update the tags to new values otherwise necessary to avoid faults after the deliberate change.

-Re-tagging with automatic erasure might work well at the cache level where a tag mismatch zeroes the whole cache line and avoids going out to physical memory to fetch what is just going to be recently-zeroed memory (or memory you shouldn't be allowed to see anyway).
+Re-tagging with automatic erasure might work well at the cache level where a tag mismatch zeroes the whole cache line and avoids going out to physical memory to fetch what is just going to be recently-zeroed data (or data you shouldn't be allowed to see anyway).
 But in those gaps between cache hits you've got other problems.

-One could have an hierarchy of erasure bits to elide cache miss loads from memory marked invalid (then clear that bit when you mark the cache line dirty, because coherency interfaces will then behave as-if the memory has been erased).
+I think one could have an hierarchy of erasure bits to elide cache miss loads from memory marked invalid (then clear that bit when you mark the cache line dirty, because coherency interfaces will then behave as-if the memory has been erased); but those details are for another post...

 At the bottom of all that you have a _lot_ of memory, requiring a lot of tags.
 But I think that with just a small tweak to the design of SDRAM chips (no big deal, right?) one could maintain just one bit of tag per row of memory.
-Pencil that in as one bit per 4kB.
+Pencil that in as one bit per 4kB of data.

 For any whole-4kB (or whatever your SDRAM page size is) chunk of memory you want erased, you just set its erasure bit, saying you'll do it